 - Region: The Netherlands

 The Swapshop is anti-overconsumption by nature, as their business is based on connecting people with secondhand clothes.
-This year, they’ve partnered with BlueCity, a circular economy platform in Rotterdam, to hang posters around the city that read “F*ck Black Friday”.
+Last year, they partnered with BlueCity, a circular economy platform in Rotterdam, to hang posters around the city that read “F*ck Black Friday”.

-This swear-y approach is to promote their upcoming event on Saturday, November 26th, 2022, where they’re hosting a mega clothing swap to counteract the equally obscene sales of new things.
+We’re not sure if they’ll be printing more signage this year, but they’re still hosting their mega clothing swap on Saturday, November 25th, 2023, to counteract the equally obscene sales of new things.
 At the event, people will be able to swap clothes as a more sustainable alternative to scoring the cheapest deals.
-There will also be a circular market with over 20 brands and entrepreneurs incase you do need to purchase a sustainable gift for the holidays.
+Plus, they’ll be given 50% off when shopping from Swapshop’s own collection.
 Sounds f*cking great to us.

 6) Dille and Kamille